festwrap/festwrap-server/README.md

 # Local development

-Make sure Go 1.24+ and Make are available in your system.
+Make sure Go 1.24+, Make and Docker v2 are available in your system.

 We use pre-commit for static code analysis.
 Make sure hooks are installed (i.e. `brew install pre-commit` in MacOS) before contributing: